 We're hiring!

-The Student Learning Development team are looking for up to three GTAs to help our Maths Adviser run 1:1 appointments and drop-in classes for students in any subject right across campus.
+Student Learning Development are looking for a GTA to help run 1:1 maths appointments and drop-in classes for students from any subject across campus.

 PhD students from any subject area are eligible to apply.
 If you have the skills, we want to hear from you!